Layla-Hammoud/Prairie-Assessment/Section-4/Question-Sheet.md

 D. State is a routing library built on top of React, which is used to set values in a React application.

 Answer:
 C. The state is a built-in React object that is used to contain data or information about the component.
-The state in a component can change over time, and whenever it changes, the component re-renders.
+The state in a component can change over time, and whenever it changes, the component re-renders..